craignicholson/civilfiling_client/README.md

 Features
 ------------
 * Attach multiple xml and pdf files for batch processing.
-* Swtich Production and Test EndPoints using the Settings on the menu.
+* Switch Production and Test EndPoints using the Settings on the menu.
 * Application expects one packet per xml file.
 * Each xml file processed will output results into a separate file.
 * The response from the web service will be written to the same directory the xml and pdf originate.